About

 Louise Drewett (b.1989) is a British composer, based in London.

-‘Clearly a talent with a very distinct sensibility’ (The Telegraph), Louise writes music that draws on her formative experience working with community choirs.
+‘Clearly a talent with a very distinct sensibility’ (The Telegraph), Louise writes concert music that draws on her formative experience working with community choirs.

 Louise holds a PhD in Composition from the Royal Academy of Music where studied on a scholarship with Philip Cashian, Hans Abrahamsen and Oliver Knussen.
 At the Academy, Louise was Manson Fellow in 2021-2022, and was awarded the 2018 and 2019 Charles Lucas Composition Prizes.
 Her study was supported by a Countess of Munster Musical Trust Award, a Vaughan Williams Bursary from the RVW Trust and the Charles Lucas Memorial Fund.